Acoped/InfiniSweeper/README.md

 13. Rename the '\_\_init__.exe' file to 'InfiniSweeper.exe' for good looks
 14. The build file should then work for any Windows machine. __TEST IT__ on another machine before you commit in git and push the new build to Github!
-15. Upload the compressed .zip directory to Github, with the appropriate naming conventions.
+15. Upload the compressed .zip directory to Github and make a new release, with the appropriate naming conventions, release notes and instructions.